Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

-\textit{Recommendation.} To avoid this pitfall, we suggest preaggregating the dataset before using it in a \textit{model-monitoring} context, at least at the policyholder level or at the level of unique covariate combinations (i.e., all covariates used in the model).
-This will add a small amount of computation to the ETL pipeline for the monitoring process but will also reduce model inference time because the dataset will be smaller.
+\textit{Recommendation.} To avoid this pitfall, we recommend pre-aggregating the data before using it in a \textit{model monitoring} context, at least at the policyholder level.
+This pre-aggregation should be applied not only to the new-period data $\mathcal{T}_{new}$, but also prior to creating the holdout set $\mathcal{T}$ from the model development period.
+While this introduces a small additional computational step in the data preparation pipeline, it simultaneously reduces model inference time because the resulting datasets are smaller.

+Remark that time splitting can also be problematic in a classical model development set-up because if one partitions the available data at random into training and validation data, there can be a leakage of information from one to the other sample by the fact that the same policyholder may appear in both samples, due to a time-splitting, e.g., caused by a contract renewal.